How to Teach the Spanish Alphabet so it Sticks | Miss Señorita

 When:

-I teach it in the 2nd or 3rd week of school and I teach kids how to spell their names.
+I teach the alphabet in the 2nd or 3rd week of school and I teach kids how to spell their names.

 The Hook: